Workflow-Manager-admin/githubuserdashboard-111205-6bc85665/github_user_dashboard/README.md

 ```
 > **Never commit client secrets to source!** `client_secret` is only for local/internal testing.

+You may also use `REACT_APP_TOKEN_ENDPOINT` as a fallback for legacy setups; but `REACT_APP_TOKEN_EXCHANGE_ENDPOINT` is recommended.

 ---

 ### 🔧 How OAuth Code Exchange Works

-- The React app POSTs the OAuth code, client_id, client_secret (if present), redirect_uri, and state as `application/x-www-form-urlencoded` to the token endpoint defined by `REACT_APP_TOKEN_EXCHANGE_ENDPOINT`.
+- The React app will POST the OAuth code, client_id, client_secret (if present in .env), redirect_uri (always), and state (if present in local storage) as `application/x-www-form-urlencoded` to the endpoint defined by `REACT_APP_TOKEN_EXCHANGE_ENDPOINT`.
-- Endpoint is compatible with FastAPI or similar; perform server-side code-to-token exchange.
+- The backend endpoint should be implemented in FastAPI (or similar), performing the code-to-token exchange with GitHub's API securely.

 #### Sample `.env`:
 ```env